Chaklader/mnist-digit-classifier/NOTE.md

 - It can help escape local minima due to the noise in gradient estimates.

 The key principle is that well-distributed data subsets can provide sufficient information about the overall gradient direction, allowing for faster and more frequent updates to the model.
 In practice, taking multiple slightly inaccurate steps (SGD) often yields better results than taking one highly accurate step (batch gradient descent) per epoch.
 This makes SGD particularly useful for large datasets and online learning scenarios where data arrives continuously.

-## Batch Gradient Descent

-First, let's review our batch gradient descent algorithm:

-In order to decrease error, we take a bunch of steps following the negative of the gradient, which is the error function.
-Each step is called an epoch.
-In each epoch, we take our input (all of our data) and run it through the entire neural network.
-Then we find our predictions and calculate the error (how far the predictions are from the actual labels).
-Finally, we back-propagate this error in order to update the weights in the neural network.
-This will give us a better boundary for predicting our data.
-If we have a large number of data points then this process will involve huge matrix computations, which would use a lot of memory.

-## Stochastic Gradient Descent

-To expedite this, we can use only some of our data at each step.
-If the data is well-distributed then a subset of the data can give us enough information about the gradient.

-This is the idea behind stochastic gradient descent.
-We take small subsets of the data and run them through the neural network, calculating the gradient of the error function based on these points and moving one step in that direction.

-We still want to use all our data, so what we do is the following:

-Split the data into several batches.
-Take the points in the first batch and run them through the neural network.
-Calculate the error and its gradient.
-Back-propagate to update the weights (which will define a better boundary region).
-Repeat the above steps for the rest of the batches.

-Notice that with this approach we take multiple steps, whereas with batch gradient descent we take only one step with all the data.
-Each step may be less accurate, but, in practice, it's much better to take a bunch of slightly inaccurate steps than to take only one good one.

-#### References

-1. Training Data: Data actually used to fit the model
-2. Validation Data: Data used during training to evaluate generalization
-3. Test Data: Data used to evaluate the final model
-4. Underfitting (also called error due to bias): Underfitting means that our model is too simplistic because of a poor fit between our model, and the data because we have oversimplified the problem.
-5. Overfitting (also called error due to variance): Overfitting means that our model is too complicated, and the fit between our model and the training data is too specific—the model will perform very well on the training data but will fail to generalize to new data.
-6. Early Stopping: Implementing gradient descent until the testing error stops decreasing and starts to increase.
-7. Dropout: The process of turning part of the network off and letting the rest of the network train
-8. Local Minima: solutions where the error is at the lowest point in the local area, but not the lowest point overall.
-9. Momentum: Momentum is a constant β between 0 and 1
-10. Stochastic gradient descent: The process of taking small subsets of the data and running them through the neural network, calculating the gradient of the error function based on these points, and moving one step in that direction.